 By using rule-setting segmentation only, we would choose a specific content item for each persona, or on each page.

-By using content personalisation, we would let an algorithm decide, based on textual relevance, user behavior, and conversion rates.
+By using content personalization, we would let an algorithm decide, based on textual relevance, user behavior, and conversion rates.
 It would be a one-to-one experience for the receiver.

 The thing is, if we’ve segmented audiences, we would be deciding what specific content item to offer each persona, regardless of what the visitor wants to read or watch.
 Knowing how fragmented the buyer journey is nowadays, that’s not an ideal offering for the prospect.
-If you’re using personalisation, an algorithm would be making those choices, based on the buyer’s actions, without asking you what you want to promote.
+If you’re using audience personalization, an algorithm would be making those choices, based on the buyer’s actions, without asking you what you want to promote.
 Reading relevant content is good for the prospect, but not as good as reading relevant content that you wanted the prospect to read.
 In addition, knowing how difficult it is to attribute leads in the age of nonlinear marketing funnels, marketers like to stay on top of first-touch attribution.

-But perhaps the most important thing: by combining the segmentation and personalisation, we can provide a dynamic experience – not a static one.
+But perhaps the most important thing: by combining segmentation and personalization, we can provide a dynamic experience – not a static one.

-Back to the mortgage bank: what if you can give your algorithm some guidelines in how to optimise its content offers?
-Wouldn’t that be magical?
+Back to the mortgage bank: what if you can give your algorithm some guidelines in how to optimize its content offers?
+Wouldn’t that be magical to segment and personalize?
 Well here’s how to do it:

 That’s it!
 Now prospects will be engaged with the most relevant content … out of the content pool that you wanted them to read.
-So you are achieving a good mixture of listening to their online behavior without forgetting your personas – and delivering a dynamic, personalised experience on an individual basis.
+So you are achieving a good mixture of listening to their online behavior without forgetting your personas – and delivering a dynamic, personalized experience on an individual basis.
 This process has proved to be a much more effective tactic compared to using outdated segmentation models like basic demographics.

 This article was written by Asaf Rothem from Business2Community and was legally licensed through the NewsCred publisher network.